 Spicy Roasted Cauliflower Veggie Burritos

 Vegetable packed and easy veggie burritos with spicy cauliflower, onions, peppers, rice, cheese, and beans.
 Easy to make and freezer friendly!
-Jump to the Veggie Burritos Recipe or read on to see our tips for making them.
+Jump to the Veggie Burritos Recipe or watch our quick recipe video showing you how we make them.

 How to Make Delicious, Freezer-Friendly Veggie Burritos